earthly/website/blog/_posts/2024-01-16-readability.md

 f x y -> Acceptable in shell scripting, but a bit odd.
 (f x y) -> Impossibly enigmatic.
 Approach with caution!

-I assume this joke was written by Lisp programmers upset that they loose so many programmers just to unfamilarity with reading s-expressions.
+I assume this joke was written by Lisp programmers upset that they lose so many programmers just to unfamilarity with reading s-expressions.
 But there is some truth to this right.
 Readability does have a lot to do with familarity and if you are familar with syntax that looks a certain way, then anything else can look foriegn.

 But can we talk about readability outside of familarity?
 I think we can.
 Let's define readability like this:

 Newcomers Readability: How quickly you can get up to speed reading a programming language.
 Related to how familar it is to what you know and also how many things it has.

-Experienced Readability: How easy it is for someone experienced in the language to understand a piece of code by glancing at it.
+Experienced Readability: How easy it is for someone very experienced in the language to understand a piece of code by glancing at it.

+Let's call Newcomers Readability, and Experienced Readability just readablity.

 This means that you can't dismiss `(f x y)` style as less readable just because you aren't familar with it.
-Familarty with syntax is super unpleasant at first, but builds quickly.
+Building familarty with syntax is super unpleasant at first, but it builds before you know it.

 Ok, so what effects experienced readabilty.
 I think there is time to read a piece of code and understand what it does, and they related time to spot any problems.